yeesian/ArchGDAL.jl/docs/src/geometries.md

 multipolygon = AG.createmultipolygon([[[(0.,0.), (0.,j), (j,j)]] for j in 1.0:-0.1:0.9])
 ```

-Alternatively, they can be assembled from their components:
+Alternatively, they can be assembled from their components.
 ```julia
 point = AG.createpoint()
     AG.addpoint!(point, 1.0, 2.0)